Introducing Hannah Wiedrick, our first daughter, she emerged in the world on Independence Day and has embodied independence ever since.

 Every step of the way, she’s been my introduction to a new stage of parenting.

-She’s been my introduction into parenting, my experimental child.
+She’s been my introduction to parenting, my experimental child.

 There are a thousand ways to parent and I think I’ve tried them all.